ozoidemi/ePaper_guest_dashboard/README.md

 If at this point you still don't have USB passthrough to your ESPHome Host, there is something else going on.
 Maybe a bad device, or a bad port.

-I won't cover further troubleshooting here.
+I won't cover further passthrough troubleshooting here.

 ### I'm getting an ESP_ERR_NVS_NOT_ENOUGH_SPACE error!

-After multiple uploads, your device's Non Volatile Storage might need some housekeeping.
+After multiple uploads, your device's Non-Volatile Storage might need some housekeeping.

 If you ever get this NVS error during the compilation and programming of your ESPHome device, then use the following commands.